shengxihu/JSRebuild/README.md

 # JSRebuild
-Rebuild some achieve with native Javascript.
+Rebuild some framework's API with native Javascript.